garrandall/popular-music-data/tracks/honesty--write-me-a-list--rodney-atkins.md

 "Just like it used to be.
 "The way life was when you were in love with me."

-She reached across the table an' placed it in his hand, An' said: "You know this isn't easy for me."
+She reached across the table and placed it in his hand, An' said: "You know this isn't easy for me."
-As he thought about the new car, the house an' the land, An' wondered what that bottom line would be.
+As he thought about the new car, the house and the land, An' wondered what that bottom line would be.
 An' a thousand other things that she'd want him to leave behind, But he never dreamed he'd open up that napkin and find: